nsde/lixvpn/README.md

 # LixVPN
-LixVPN – Experimental but modern-looking VPN client.
+LixVPN – Experimental but modern-looking VPN client frontend.
 Basically a OpenVPN frontend if you will.
 GUI is client-side (not web).

 ## First-time installation
 Before connecting to a VPN server, you will need to add one first.
 This can be done by